xingyaoww/gif-reply/data/README.md

 ## GIF GIPHY mapping
 ### Download

+This data is NOT needed to reproduce the `PEPE` model, and is only provided for replicability of the tag-based model.

 The file `gif-id-to-giphy-id-mapping.csv` ([download here](TODO)) contains a mapping from the GIF ID (hash ID) to GIPHY ID.

 `giphy-id-to-gif-id-mapping.csv` ([download here](TODO)) contains a mapping fron the GIPHY ID to the GIF ID (hash ID).

-This data is NOT needed to reproduce the `PEPE` model, and is only provided for replicability.

 Both files have the following fields:
 - `gif_id`: hash ID of a GIF